shopware/docs/guides/plugins/apps/app-base-guide.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="sw-version" type="string" required=true %}
-Starting from Shopware version 6.4.1.0, the current shopware version will be sent as a `sw-version` header.
+Starting from Shopware version 6.4.1.0, the current Shopware version will be sent as a `sw-version` header.
-Starting from Shopware version 6.4.5.0, the current language id of the shopware context will be sent as a  `sw-context-language` header , and the locale of the user or locale of the context language is available under the `sw-user-language` header.
+Starting from Shopware version 6.4.5.0, the current language id of the Shopware context will be sent as a  `sw-context-language` header , and the locale of the user or locale of the context language is available under the `sw-user-language` header.
 {% endapi-method-parameter %}
 {% endapi-method-headers %}